-Simple interest is easy to calculate: your interest is the principal multiplied by the interest rate multiplied by the number of time intervals.
+Simple interest is easy to calculate: Your interest is the principal multiplied by the interest rate multiplied by the time period.

-However, what most people want to know when calculating their savings account interest over time is compound interest, or how that interest will build upon itself and grow over time.
+However, most people want to understand compound interest when calculating how much they can earn on their savings account.
+Savings accounts typically earn compounded interest, or interest that builds upon itself and grows over time.
 Calculating compound interest is a bit trickier than calculating simple interest.
-You can calculate monthly compound interest over the course of a year with the formula:
+You can calculate daily compound interest over the course of a year with the formula:

 A=P(1+r/n)^nt